 2. Visit a state park

-Last year, state parks in Virginia organized a campaign to “turn Black Friday green.”
+For eight years running, state parks in Virginia organized a campaign to “turn Black Friday green.”

 “With traffic tie-ups, packed stores, horror stories of stampeding people when the doors open; and now major chains actually opening on Thanksgiving to get a jump on Black Friday; We decided that what people really need is the peace and quiet of nature instead of lines and craziness;” says Nancy Heltman, the state parks visitor services director.

 Virginia parks offer hay rides and Christmas stories, trail hiking, geocaching, holiday craft-making, and a Festival of Trees.
 All the events except for the hayride are free, and you just have to pay for parking.

 Even if you don’t live in Virginia, check out the National Park Service Registry to find a park near you, and call to ask if they have any special events for Black Friday.

 Some libraries offer Black Friday Book sales, where you can buy secondhand books for a fraction of the prices you’d pay at Barnes and Noble.
 They may have buy one book, get one free deals, or even let you stuff a duffel bag with as many books as you can for two bucks.
 Some do the same with CDs and DVDs.

 Contact your local library to learn more about its Black Friday alternatives.
 Oftentimes, the proceeds go to charity or back into the community, so this is also guilt-free shopping if you’re worried about sponsoring corporate profit machines.

 4. Get a family meal you don’t have to cook

 It’s not just retailers who offer deals — restaurants do too.
 These kinds of deals aren’t advertised as heavily or early as the Black Friday ads, but here are some we’ve seen before…